JohnnyBackus/drf-api/README.md

 ### How to Initialize/Run Your Application

-- Install requirements.txt
+- Enter CLI command `docker compose build`
 - Enter CLI command `docker compose up`
-- View content in local port indicated by terminal
+- View content in local port indicated in terminal
+- path to booklist is /api/v1/books/

 ### How to Use Your Library